Helen S. Balick Visiting Professor in Business Bankruptcy Law

 Professor Grohsgal was a Senior Fellow at Americans for Financial Reform, Washington, D.C., from October 2012 to January 2013, while on Sabbatical from his former firm.
 He was the Chair of the Bankruptcy Section of the Delaware State Bar Association in 2008-2009.
 He has spoken on numerous bankruptcy topics, including “first day” hearings, going concern and other asset sales, executive compensation, derivatives, repos and financial instruments in bankruptcy, and chapter 11 developments.

-- “Case in Brief against Chapter 14,” accepted for publication in AMERICAN BANKRUPTCY INSTITUTE JOURNAL, May 2014.
+- “Case in Brief against Chapter 14,” accepted for publication in AMERICAN BANKRUPTCY INSTITUTE JOURNAL, Vol. XXXIII, No. 5, May 2014.

 - “Sections 363 and 364 – Use, Sale or Lease of Property and Obtaining Credit,” current annual survey chapter for each of 2004-2013 eds., in NORTON ANNUAL SURVEY OF BANKRUPTCY LAW (with Peter Keane in 2013 ed.).